It's OK to talk. Period.

 Pain is real and shouldn’t be dismissed.
 Many women report that their pain and symptoms are not taken seriously when they present at their GP – the Endometriosis UK Diagnosis Survey identified an average 4 year delay at primary level.
 Our Pain and Symptom Diary can help highlight key areas and identify other symptoms.

-Painful or heavy periods can be a sign of:
+Painful periods can be a sign of:

 - Fibroids – 20-40% of women will suffer from these at some point during their reproductive years, but many can be easily treated through drugs or surgery. www.britishfibroidtrust.org.uk

 - Endometriosis – a common condition (1 in 10 women), associated with severe pelvic pain and infertility, where tissue similar to the lining of the womb grows elsewhere in the body, primarily the pelvic region, responding to the hormonal cycle in the same way as the lining of the womb.
 Endometriosis is a chronic condition for which treatment can be difficult and long-term.